 Processing Results (ODBC)

 After an application submits a SQL statement, SQL Server returns any resulting data as one or more result sets.
 A result set is a set of rows and columns that match the criteria of the query.
 SELECT statements, catalog functions, and some stored procedures produce a result set made available to an application in tabular form.
-If the executed SQL statement is a stored procedure, a batch containing multiple commands, or a SELECT statement containing keywords, such as COMPUTE or COMPUTE BY, there will be multiple result sets to process.
+If the executed SQL statement is a stored procedure, a batch containing multiple commands, or a SELECT statement containing keywords, there will be multiple result sets to process.

 ODBC catalog functions also can retrieve data.
 For example, SQLColumns retrieves data about columns in the data source.
 These result sets can contain zero or more rows.

 Other SQL statements, such as GRANT or REVOKE, do not return result sets.
 For these statements, the return code from SQLExecute or SQLExecDirect is usually the only indication the statement was successful.

 Each INSERT, UPDATE, and DELETE statement returns a result set containing only the number of rows affected by the modification.
 This count is made available when application calls SQLRowCount.
 ODBC 3.x applications must either call SQLRowCount to retrieve the result set or SQLMoreResults to cancel it.
 When an application executes a batch or stored procedure containing multiple INSERT, UPDATE, or DELETE statements, the result set from each modification statement must be processed using SQLRowCount or cancelled using SQLMoreResults.
 These counts can be cancelled by including a SET NOCOUNT ON statement in the batch or stored procedure.